RudinMaxim/flagus/README.md

-# 🏗️ Flagus - Feature Flags Service
+# 🏗️ Flagus - Feature Flags Management

 Flagus is a lightweight, open-source feature flag management service designed for simplicity and speed.
 It provides a minimalistic web UI and API to create, edit, and toggle feature flags without the need for a separate frontend or database.